 We pioneer motion: The Schaeffler story

 Schaeffler has been moving the world for over seven decades.
-It all began 75 years ago, when two brothers, Wilhelm and Georg Schaeffler, set up the company Industrie GmbH in Herzogenaurach.
-This was the “big bang” moment that would ultimately give rise to a leading global automotive and industrial supplier with around 83,000 employees.
+It all began over 75 years ago, when two brothers, Wilhelm and Georg Schaeffler, set up the company Industrie GmbH in Herzogenaurach.
+This was the “big bang” moment that would ultimately give rise to a leading global motion technology company with around 84,000 employees.
 In time, three independently successful companies – INA, LuK, and FAG – would come together to create a global technology leader with the DNA of a family business.